-Enterprise resource planning (ERP)
+Enterprise resource planning (ERP) definition

 Connecting these operations under one suite can boost company efficiency and allow for real-time assessment of core business processes.
-A range of data is collected and analyzed by the software of ERP, meaning the user is able to track resources, production and finances across different sectors of the business continuously.
+A range of data is collected and analyzed by the ERP software, meaning the user is able to track resources, production, and finances across different sectors of the business continuously.

 What is an example of an ERP system?

 ERP systems have a diverse range of powerful yet flexible business applications.

 For example, ERP software can be used to create and maintain a cohesive, multi-functional database, allowing multiple divisions, such as management and sales, to collaborate with real-time synchronization – rather than wasting valuable time manually processing and creating reports.
 By streamlining workflow, managing information, and delivering actionable insights into trends and performance, ERP systems simultaneously increase productivity, mitigate the risk of errors, and ultimately, drive greater profitability.